 - Kaiser Permanente

-My Brother & Sister’s Keeper African American Postsecondary Pathways Program
+My Brother and Sister’s Keeper African American Postsecondary Pathways Program

 UniteSF serves as a member of the collaborative

 In response to President Obama’s My Brother’s Keeper challenge to cities to develop a “cradle-to-career” strategy for young people of color, the African American Postsecondary Pathway brings together city, education, business, and non-profit leadership to take collective responsibility for improving the life outcomes of African American students in San Francisco.

 While San Francisco’s economy has prospered in recent years, the growth has not benefitted all communities equally.
 As the cost of living soars, San Francisco’s African American population has dramatically declined.
 And despite the proliferation of well-paying tech sector jobs, African Americans make up 2% of San Francisco’s tech workforce.
 Simply put, many young African Americans are not earning a livable wage in San Francisco and thus cannot afford to live in the city they call home.

 The African American Postsecondary Pathway is committed to changing this.
 The collaboration features a broad-based partnership team, led by the San Francisco Unified School District (SFUSD), that is developing new services and strategies to prepare African American students in public schools to successfully enter the workforce and be a part of the City’s prosperity.